Skip to Main Content

 When analyzing your options for emergency loans, here are some of the most important factors to consider:

-• Fees: Application, processing, and origination fees are all common for personal loans, but with options like cash advances and payday loans, these fees can be very expensive.
+• Fees: Many personal loan lenders charge origination fees that can range from 0% to 12% of the loan amount and are typically deducted upfront.
+With options like cash advances and payday loans, fees can make borrowing very expensive.
 Make sure you count these expenses when considering the total cost of borrowing.

 • Loan amounts: If you have a low credit score or carry a lot of existing debt, it may be difficult to borrow the amount you want, and you may be offered a smaller amount instead.
 Compare lenders to see if one will lend you the amount you need.